Ali-Fawzi/Bank_Account/README.md

-# Bank_Account
+# Bank Account
-Simple Bank_Account.
+Simple Bank Account.

-i used some cool C++ technology.
+* [x]  used some cool C++ technology.
+* clone the repo and try it your self

-To Run the program Go to->Bank_Account "The program is separate to three diffrent files '1.Main, 2.Source, 3.Header' ".
+* The program is separate to three diffrent files
+1. Main
+2. Source
+3. Header